iamsammy/Practice-Set-03/README.md

 # Features
  •Home<br>
     The Home page serves as the main landing page for the website.
-It typically includes an overview of the cafe •Menu<br>
+It typically includes an overview of the cafe.

+ •Menu<br>
     The Menu page showcases the variety of coffee and pastries available at Violatte Cafe.
-Each menu item is  accompanied by a description, pricing, and an image.<br>
+Each menu item is  accompanied by a description, pricing, and an image.

  •About Us<br>
     The About Us page provides background information about Violatte Cafe.
 It includes details about the cafe's history, mission, and about the owners/team of the cafe.

  •Contact<br>
     The Contact page enables customers to get in touch with Violatte Cafe.
 It includes contact information such as the cafe's address, phone number, email, and social media links.